anjan211/docTRF2excel/README.md

 * Git

 ## Imports
 Please ensure the following dependencies to be already installed in the environment.
-If not, please install them using pip.
+If not, please install them using pip before running the code.
 * pandas
 * docx
 * re